kai687/sphinxawesome-theme/README.md

 ### DocSearch

-If you have an Algolia DocSearch account for your documentation (it's free for open-source projects), you can use DocSearch for a search-as-you-type experience with autocomplete.
+If you have an Algolia DocSearch account for your documentation (it's free for open source projects), you can use DocSearch for a search-as-you-type experience with autocomplete.

 ### Better keyboard navigation